EthanHosier/reel-farm-clone/docs/tech-debt.md

 Am I using the transactions correctly for the use repo sqlc?
 Add idempotency and race condition protection for spending credits Use signed urls for the ai avatar thumbnails and vids?
+Refac the ai-generate video service to move the signing of urls into the service layer and the db types shouldnt leak into the handler?

 ## Stripe